partkeepr/PartKeepr/docker/README.md

 The docker-compose file registers multiple container services.
 The main PartKeepr application is called `app`.
 The database is a basic configuration with `mariadb:10.1` for compatibility.
 Third, there is a service called `initdb`.
 Its purpose is to restore the database and `data` folder to a pristine state.
 This one should normally not be used unless one wants to reset the database.

 **Note:** There needs to be a useful default inserted into the initdb.
 At the moment it only clears out the database to be valid but containing no parts at all.
-Exactly the situtation you have after a fresh installation.
+Exactly the situation you have after a fresh installation.
 Some test data might be useful here.

 ## The main development image